🏛️ 130+ Museums & Attractions 🧒 Family-Friendly 📍 Citywide Locations

 Historical origins

-The must story begins in the early 20th century with Harry Roberts, a Swedish chemist.
-In 1910, Roberts and his father created the beverage as a non-alcoholic alternative to beer.
-The drink gained significant popularity during Sweden’s alcohol prohibition era.
+The story begins in the early 20th century with Harry Roberts, a Swedish chemist.
+In 1910, Roberts and his father created this beverage as a non-alcoholic alternative to beer.
+They intended the drink as an intriguing substitute for stronger beverages like Christmas beer and similar ones.

 Unique characteristics